 Deaths_County: Filter out the overdose using the ‘Drug/Alcohol Induced Cause’ column.
 Then filter out the counties we need.
 Finally sum up the ‘Deaths’ column by county and by year.

-Shipments_State: Similar to above
+Death_State: Similar to above

 An intermediate dataset may look like this：